Derjyn/Cogitatio/docs/plugins/visus.md

 _sight, vision, seeing_

 Visus is a camera managment and interaction plugin.
-Visum aims to make handling complex camera setups simpler to maintain, while enabling various effects and techniques commonly found in games and movies.
+Visus aims to make handling complex camera setups simpler to maintain, while enabling various effects and techniques commonly found in games and movies.

 -----